 Princeton Times-Republic, August 4, 1949 – “Ed Bornick has reopened his barber shop.”

 That completes my survey of the first 100 years of Water Lot 28.

-We also know Ed and Linda Bornick sold the property at 521 West Water for $2,000 to William and Geneva Hoffman in July 1957 (Deeds, Volume 143, Page 455) and that Hoffman Shoe Repair occupied the building at least into the 1970s.
+Ed and Linda Bornick sold the property at 521 West Water for $2,000 to William and Geneva Hoffmann, of Portage, in July 1957 (Deeds, Volume 143, Page 455).
+They opened Hoffmann’s Shoe Repair.

-And I have this clip in my file to add later: Jane Walker opened the Crackerbox, a custom framing and home decore shop and gallery, at 521 West Water Street in July 1998.
-(Princeton Times-Republic, July 23, 1998).
+Jane Walker opened Cracker Box, a custom framing and home decor shop and gallery, at 521 West Water Street in July 1998.

 Thanks for reading and caring about local history.